squidconsultancygroup/squidconsultancygroup/README.markdown

 ## About Us

-Squid Consultancy Group, headquartered in Glasgow, is a premier digital consultancy committed to empowering local and international businesses with a robust online presence.
-We specialize in enabling businesses to expand their digital reach and assisting local enterprises in establishing a strong digital identity with confidence and impact.
+Squid Consultancy Group, Start-up based in Glasgow, is a premier digital consultancy committed to support local and international businesses with an online presence.
+We specialise in enabling businesses marketing strategy to expand their digital reach and assisting local enterprises in establishing a strong digital identity with confidence and impact.

 > Our mission is to connect businesses with their audiences through cutting-edge technology, strategic marketing, and innovative design.